msecrist-couchbase/smallcb-training-capella/README.md

     every once in awhile.
   see also: https://github.com/couchbaselabs/devguide-examples
     which are older.
-  ask Matt I. for more details
+  see the ./cmd/gen-examples program.
+    many samples aren't passing gen-example's filters.

-client-side JS to prevent over-clicking on Run/Submit button, where the current attempt of onRunSubmit() doesn't work very well for the 2nd click on 'run'.
+client-side JS to prevent over-clicking on Run/Submit button, where the current approach has the browser correctly handling over-clicking automatically w.r.t. requests, but does not have the right UX, where the second click doesn't turn the 'run' button orange and disabled.

 client-side JS to prevent Back Button or navigating away from losing work in the code textarea?